Search

 Read More »

-Turning Winds is a premier residential treatment center specializing in a variety of therapeutic intervention strategies (CBT, DBT, behavioral therapy) and life skills development and experiential education for teenagers from Beaverton, OR who may be experiencing issues such as behavioral or process addiction (gaming, porn), substance abuse (including marijuana), and/or
+Turning Winds is a premier residential treatment center specializing in a variety of therapeutic intervention strategies (CBT, DBT, behavioral therapy) and life skills development and experiential education for teen boys and girls from Eugene, OR who may be going through dilemmas such as technology addiction (social media, cell phone), opiate

 Read More »